Mowje/node-hpka/README.md

 The middlewares will help you parsing the HPKA requests and verifying the signatures of the payloads.
 Then, it's your job to check that the usernames and public keys sent to the server match to the records you already have (through DB queries and what not).

+When authentication succeeds, then the `req` objects recieves the following attributes (doesn't matter whether you use the express middleware or the standard http stack) :
+* `.username` : the username parsed in from the request
+* `.hpkareq` : the [HPKA-Req object](https://github.com/Tashweesh/node-hpka#hpkareq-object) parsed from the request

 ## Usage

 The module exposes 5 methods :